1. What is docetaxel?

 Any hair loss should be temporary and in most cases your hair will begin to grow back a few weeks after your treatment has ended.

-If you’re concerned about hair loss when making decisions about treatment, talk to your oncologist and breast care nurse.
+If you’re concerned about hair loss when making decisions about treatment, talk to your treatment team.

 Numbness and tingling in hands or feet

-People having docetaxel may have pain, numbness or tingling in their hands and feet.
+You may have pain, numbness or tingling in your hands and feet after you have your treatment.
 This is due to the effect of docetaxel on the nerves and is known as peripheral neuropathy.

 Painful muscles and joints